calaldees/teachingWorkshops/teacherEducation/assessment.md

 Using evidence of achievement to adapt what happens in classrooms to meet learner needs

+Students will resist formative assessment stratergies
+> Why am I doing your marking?

+Teachers time is 100% full.
+There is nothing that teachers do that is 'not useful'.
+To make progress we need to prove that doing X is more effective than doing Y. You need to replace something with something more effective. https://youtu.be/7ynsMwzsCsg?t=2840

+`+` `-` `=` for all students every two weeks to parents - why bother writing lengthy comments - if you want to talk, talk to us

 Computer-Based Assessment (CBA) - Computer Adaptive Testing (CAT)